yashkumarjha/yashkumarjha/README.md

 # Hi there, I'm Yash Kumar Jha, here is what I am working on.
 - 👀 I’m interested in Python programming language.
-- 🌱 I’m currently improving my skills of C/C++ and Data Structures.
+- 🌱 I’m currently improving my skills of Big Data.
 - 💞️ I’m looking to collaborate on projects on Machine Learning with Python.
-- 💬 Ask me about anything! :- I know some languages like C/C++, JAVA, and Python and I will be able to work in any environment and learn something new from that too.
+- 💬 Ask me about anything! :- I know some languages like Python, PySpark, SQL, Hive and Spark with Scala and I will be able to work in any environment and learn something new from that too.
 I am like water who want to mix with anyone and learn about some new technologies.
 - 📫 How to reach me: yash.dlh12@gmail.com

 <!---